rails-lambda/lambdakiq/README.md

 * `Executions` - The number of current executions.
 Counts from `1` and up.
 * `JobArg#{n}` - Enumerated serialized arguments.

+### Metric Data

-And finally, here are the metrics which each dimension can chart.
+And finally, here are the metrics which each dimension can chart using [CloudWatch Metrics & Dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html).

 * `Duration` - Of the job event in milliseconds.
 * `Count` - Of the event.